Skip to Content

 What is the best cut of chicken to use?

 I like to use boneless and skinless thighs for this Jamaican Curry Chicken.
 You can use bone-in chicken if you prefer, just cut it into pieces and remove the skin.
-It’s best to chop large chicken pieces a little smaller.

-I don’t recommend using only chicken breast in this recipe, it contains less fat and it can easily dry out during cooking.
+I don’t recommend using only chicken breast in this recipe, as it contains less fat and it can easily dry out during cooking.

 Can you make it ahead of time and how do you store it?